Love Jones (film)

-Love Jones had its world premiere at the Sundance Film Festival on January 17, 1997, and was released in the United States on March 14, 1997, by New Line Cinema.
+Love Jones had its world premiere at the Sundance Film Festival on January 17, 1997, where it tied with Hurricane Street for the Audience Award.
+It was released in the United States on March 14, 1997, by New Line Cinema.
 Although the film received favorable critical reviews, it was not a financial success.
 It is Theodore Witcher's only directorial work to date.